nailatul-fadhilah-R/Cleaning-CSV-file-using-python/README.md

 # Cleaning CSV file using python

 ## Project Overview
 This project focuses on transforming a messy, synthetic employee dataset into a clean, structured, and analysis-ready format.
 Real-world data often arrives with encoding issues, inconsistent date formats, mixed types, and noise.
-This repository demonstrates a robust, repeatable 5-stage workflow (Load, Inspect, Clean, Review, Export) using Python and Pandas.
+This repository demonstrates a robust, repeatable 5-stage workflow (Load, Inspect, Clean, Review, Export) using Python and Pandas. this project refrence from [roadmap.sh](https://roadmap.sh/projects/clean-csv-pandas-workflow)

 ## Project Functionality
 The primary function of this project is to automate the rectification of common data entry and system export errors.
 Key functionalities include: